Search For Alien Life: Breakthrough Listen Launches Massive Survey Of The Milky Way

 Breakthrough Listen, the largest project destined for the search of alien life, has been scouring our galaxy with the help of the CSIRO Parkes Radio Telescope in New South Wales, Australia, since 2016.
-Until now, this survey of the Milky Way was of relatively small scale and could only target a reduced number of stars located just a few light-years away from Earth.
+Until now, this survey of the Milky Way was of a relatively small scale and could only target a reduced number of stars located just a few light-years away from Earth.

 However, thanks to a major hardware upgrade of the Parkes telescope — also known as “The Dish,” notes the Australian website News.com.au — the project can now expand its ongoing survey to include an unprecedented number of stars, Breakthrough Initiatives announced today.